ArtemBlue/MDB/README.md

 # MDB
- Modular Discord Bot because bored
+Modular Discord Bot because bored.
+Purpose?
+None.Is it better?
+Probably not.

 ## Table of Contents